Developers want to run Kylin test cases or applications at their development machine.

 In Hortonworks sandbox, ambari helps to launch hadoop:

-With both command successfully run you can go to ambari home page at http://yoursandboxip:8080 (user:admin,password:admin) to check everything’s status.
-By default ambari disables HBase, you’ll need manually start the
+With both command successfully run you can login ambari home page as admin at http://yoursandboxip:8080 to check everything’s status.
+By default ambari disables HBase, you need to manually start the

 For other hadoop distribution, basically start the hadoop cluster, make sure HDFS, YARN, Hive, HBase are running.